Viktor-Ivliev/jiralicious/README.md

 Default auth type is now Basic auth.
 Cookie auth will be deprecated in the next version.

+## Changes in 0.7.0

+* Update 'crack'  0.1.8 to 0.4.3 and correction of errors that occurred after that
+* Froze the 'hashie' version on ~> 3.4.6
+* Moving from fakeweb to webmock
+* Fixes for deprecation errors

 ## Changes in 0.6.0
 * Now requires Ruby 2.X no longer supports ruby 1.x versions
 * Integrated Rubocop for syntax validation